pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 isolation: isolate;
 }
 ```
-The `isolation` property does precisely 1 thing: creates a stacking context.
+#ImportantPoint The `isolation` property does precisely 1 thing: creates a stacking context.

 It has the same effect of flattening all of the child elements, but it does so without requiring that we also set a `z-index` on the parent.
 It's the lightest-touch way to create a stacking context.